-We are happy to announce the release of X10 and X10DT 2.5.1.
-The primary features in this release are enhancements to Resilient and Elastic X10.
-The release is available for download at http://x10-lang.org/releases/x10-release-251.
+We are happy to announce the release of X10 and X10DT 2.5.4.
+The main features of this release are improvements to Resilient X10 including significant performance improvements to the implementations of resilient finish, the addition of ULFM-MPI as a network transport for Resilient X10 applications, and enhanced standard library support for writing Resilient X10 applications and frameworks.
+The release is available for download at http://x10-lang.org/releases/x10-release-254.

 The ScaleGraph group has announced the release of ScaleGraph 2.2.
 ScaleGraph is a graph library for large-scale graph processing built using X10.
 Features at a glance:

 - XPregel – a framework for Pregel computational model